-Renewable Energy Conditions
+Renewable Energy Conditions, Incentives

-The community can use traditional development tools such as conditional use permits, PUDs, or other discretionary permits to encourage private investment in solar energy systems.
+The community can use traditional development tools such as conditional use permits, PUDs, or other discretionary permits to encourage private investment in solar energy systems as part of new development or redevelopment.
 This model ordinance notes these opportunities for consideration by local governments.
-In most cases, additional ordinance language would need to be inserted into the community's ordinances.
+In most cases, additional ordinance language would need to be tailored to the community's ordinances.